jpedakal/mongoDB_All_Concepts/crud/create.md

-    To insert a single document into collection.
+To insert a single document into collection.<\n>
 If the document does not specify an _id field, MongoDB adds the _id field with an ObjectId value to the new document.

     db.inventory.insertOne({ item: "canvas", qty: 100, tags: ["cotton"], size: { h: 28, w: 35.5}});